AditiMishra02/COOL-CODING-RESOURCES/README.md

 # COOL-CODING-RESOURCES
-Nothing Much Just a collection of coding resources
+ Just a collection of coding resources

 PYTHON RESOURCES:

-So if you have zero knowledge about python these might help you :)
+So if you have zero knowledge about python it may help you :)

 INTRODUCTORY LEVEL :